 Ambush’s Stalker blind comes in at 6×6 feet and features an octagonal design to eliminate blind spots, as well as being ultra-quiet, helping eliminate scent to a large degree and hiding all movements.

 Ambush’s smaller Phantom blind is another safe deer blind with only the best and most durable of materials and built using quality construction methods.

 The Phantom is a square design blind coming in at 5×5 feet with four large horizontal windows for exceptional visibility.
 Both the Phantom and the Stalker incorporate great features like fiberglass exteriors with EPS Styrofoam insulation, in one-piece walls to add to durability, and rubberized floors to make them some of the quietest blinds you will ever sit in.

 Featuring a 41” wide door and a 38-3/4″ opening for a wheelchair and can accommodate the action track chair in these models: ST16, ST18, ST20, and ST22.

 Getting higher off the ground is essential to seeing long distances and spotting deer.
 Ambush hunting blinds supply a durable elevation kit to raise your blind off the ground and do it safely.

 The elevation kits come in 5-foot and 10-foot models depending on your elevation needs and feature stair and railings.
 Once leveled and anchored in place to protect from high winds, the elevation kit gives you the ultimate safe deer blind.

 If you want the ultimate safe deer blind, look no further.
 Ambush outdoor products have you covered with rock-solid construction and materials that will withstand the test of time and are virtually maintenance-free.
+Our blinds have all the qualities you need for hunting.
 Spend less time repairing or rebuilding blinds and more time hunting.